francycar/RA_project/README.md

 #  Agent description
-The non markovian implementation is based on thee joint effort of multiple separate experts, each one trained to reach a different color of the goal sequence.
-The expert selection is determined by the color which should be visited *"next"* in the goal sequence which is an information which can be inferred by inspecting the goal DFA.
+The non markovian implementation is based on the joint effort of multiple separate experts, each one trained to reach a different color of the goal sequence.
+The expert selection is determined by the color which should be visited *"next"* in the goal sequence which is an information inferred by direct inspection of the state of the goal DFA (see the [report](https://github.com/francycar/RA_project/blob/main/report/Reasoning_Agent.pdf) for a more detailed discussion on the expert selection).

 ![](report/images/baseline_implementation_schema.png)

- The expert training performed using  [proximal policy optimization](https://arxiv.org/abs/1707.06347) algorithm with default parameters.
+ The expert training is performed using  [proximal policy optimization](https://arxiv.org/abs/1707.06347) algorithm with default parameters.

 ![](report/images/network_implementation.png)

- The proposed  implementation employs a single policy network divided amongst the experts so that each portion of the network is assigned to a different expert.
+ The proposed  implementation features a single policy network divided amongst the experts, so that each *portion* (chunk) of the network is assigned to a different expert.
 This approach guarantees **convergence** on a variety of maps with different **colored tile positioning** and **goal formulation**, showing robustness to goal and task parameters variations.

 #  Run the project